jianlgler/Statistics/hw_08/README.md

 ### De Moivre-Laplace Theorem

-The de Moivre–Laplace theorem states that the normal distribution may be used as an approximation to the binomial distribution under certain conditions.
+The de Moivre–Laplace theorem states that the normal distribution may be used as an approximation to the binomial distribution under certain conditions[^5].
 In particular, the theorem shows that the probability mass function of the random number of "successes" observed in a series of $n$ independent Bernoulli trials, each having probability $p$ of success (a binomial distribution with $n$ trials), converges to the probability density function of the normal distribution with mean $np$ and standard deviation ${\sqrt {np(1-p)}}$, as $n$ grows large, assuming $p$ is not 0 or 1.

 This is one derivation of the particular Gaussian function used in the normal distribution.